paltalabs/instance-persistent-dos-soroban/README.md

 ```bash
 bash src/attack.sh standalone instance-vector-light
 ```

-After 1653 pushs I get a `ResourceLimitExceeded` error.
+After 818 push calls of vector A and 818 push calls of vector B, we have a `ResourceLimitExceeded` error.
-Check the [Attack_1_Error_Message.md](Attack_1_Error_Message.md) for the complete error message
+Check the [error-instance-vector-light.md](error-instance-vector-light.md) for the complete error message.

-By doing `ls -alh instance-vector-light/target/wasm32-unknown-unknown/release/instance_vector_light.wasm ` we get that the contract is 734 bytes.
-We can guess that each push increases the storage in around (64*1024-734)/1653 = 39,2 bytes...
-It does makes a bit of sense, due that Stellar Addresses are of 32 bytes.. and we can think that the rest is metadata?
+By doing `ls -alh instance-vector-light/target/wasm32-unknown-unknown/release/instance_vector_light.wasm ` we get that the contract is 987 bytes.

+As we will see in the next Situation, the contract size does not matter, as all the instances type of storages are stored **in a single contract instance LedgerEntry**.
+And we can prove that this LedgerEntry is independent of the contract size!

+Because we managed to store 818*2 = 1636 times a 32bytes address.
+This means that we managed to store a total amount of 52352 bytes.
+The LedgerEntry should be of 64kb... what about the rest of the 13184 bytes = 12,8kb?

 # Situation 2: Instance, vector, heavy
 This contract stores information in a **vector** that increases in using **instance** type of storage.
 But the contract is **very light**.